 UNESCO places emphasis on the human face of migration.
 It addresses the implications of the movement of people within its fields of competence, firmly embedding its interventions in a human rights framework.

-According to new UN global migration statistics, in 2013, 232 million international migrants – 3 per cent of the world’s population – are living abroad worldwide.
+According to UN global migration statistics, in 2020, 281 million international migrants – 3.6 per cent of the world’s population – are living abroad worldwide.
 This makes international migration a key feature of globalization and a central issue on the international agenda.

 Migration unlocks a host of opportunities for the individuals and countries involved.
 For instance migration represents for people access to employment, acquisition of skills and qualifications, improvement of life conditions, while for both countries of origin and destination it is a driver of growth and development.
 At the same time, as a process it is also marked by tremendous inequalities and serious human rights abuses.
 Targeted interventions would therefore be needed if the full potential of migration is to be explored and its negative aspects adequately addressed.